lmas/thesis/thesis.typ

 - or adapting Minkowski's method to also handle normalisation.

-The existing streaming adaptions were good enough though and could be easily run on the Raspberry Pi, which the following section will discuss.
+The existing streaming adaptions were good enough though and could be easily run on the Raspberry Pi, which the following section discusses.

 == On the sensors <on-sensors>